xolox/python-property-manager/README.rst

 - The `clear_cached_properties()`_ method can be used to invalidate the cached values of all cached properties at once.

+Additionally you can use the property_manager.sphinx_ module as a Sphinx extension to automatically generate boilerplate documentation that provides an overview of base classes, properties, public methods and special methods.

 Similar projects
 ----------------